-- 1. First power down the system and unplug the power cord(s). - 2.
+- 1. First power down the system and unplug the power cord(s).
+It is also recommended that you remove the onboard battery from the serverboard. - 2.
 With the power disconnected, short the CMOS pads with a metal object such as a small screwdriver. - 3.
 Remove the screwdriver (or shorting device). - 4.
 Reconnect the power cord(s) and power on the system.